discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 ### Resistance

 - Correct application of <Boon name="Resistance"/> requires knowledge of the encounters and which conditions can be temporarely negated by <Boon name="Resistance"/>.
+E.g. at some T4 fractals <Condition name="Immobile"/> can be ignored to activate multiple trigger points, as well as encounters that bombard your group with <Condition name="Slow"/>, <Condition name="Chilled"/> and <Condition name="Weakness"/> (in power compositions).

 - <Skill name="Feedback" size="big" disableText/>          | Any Glamour skill like Feedback in combination with <Trait name="Temporal Enchanter"/>.                                                                         |
 - <Skill name="Distortion" size="big" disableText/>       | In combination with <Trait name="Mental Defense"/>.                                              |